kissifrot/BestWishes/README.md

 [![Build Status](https://travis-ci.org/kissifrot/BestWishes.svg?branch=master)](https://travis-ci.org/kissifrot/BestWishes)

-BestWishes is a multilingual wishlist application allowing users to manage their wishlist and indicate who have bought what to avoid receiving the same gift for Christmas (for example).
+BestWishes is a multilingual wishlist application allowing users to manage their wishlist and indicate who have[composer.json](..%2Fsf6.2%2Fcomposer.json) bought what to avoid receiving the same gift for Christmas (for example).

 Users can also add surprise gifts and manage additions and purchase alerts.

 Recurrent as well as "one-shot" events are also configurable.

-The current branch is based on symfony 5.x.
-For symfony 3.4 version see `0.x` branch.
+The current branch is based on symfony 6.x.
+For symfony 5.4 version see `1.x` branch.

 # Installation